LISA-ITMO/CGT4NN/README.md

 # Compositional Game Theory for Neural Networks

+This repository explores the application of compositional game theory, as introduced in the paper *Compositional Game Theory* [1] to the analysis and enhancement of neural networks.
+We represent neural network components as players in open games, aiming to leverage game-theoretic tools for improved training and understanding.

-This repository includes:
+It includes:

-- cgtnnlib, a library for performing my particular research on the application of the compositional game theory [1] to neural network architecture design and analysis
+- cgtnnlib, a library for performing my research
 - notebooks for running experiments

 ## How to run